DaanS8/ScalableRecognitionImproved/README.md

 Why is this an improvement?
 Take our case: `N=100_000_000, d=128, k=1_000_000, i=1`.
 Normal k-means: `N.d.k.i = 1.28 * 10¹⁶`.
 If we take `m=4`, we only need `k'=32` to reach the same amount of cluster centers in normal k-means, because `32⁴ > 1_000_000`.
-`m.N.k'.d.i = 1.28 * 10⁸`, 8 orders smaller than running k-means.
+`m.N.k'.d.i = 1.28 * 10⁸`, 8 orders smaller than running normal k-means.
+This means that if we run PQ for 1s, getting the same amount of cluster centers using k-means would take 3 years.
-The cluster centers of k-means are more precise, but increasing k' for more cluster centers still takes way less time than normal quantisation.
+The cluster centers of k-means are more precise, but increasing k' for more cluster centers will increase performance and will still take way less time to run than normal quantisation.

 <p align="center">
     <img alt="PQ" src="img_rm/lopq_b.png" width="50%"/>